TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 The UI layer: this is always necessary as it is where our widgets live.
 The data layer (optional): this is where we add our logic and modify state.
 The service layer (optional): this is what we use to communicate to external services.
-Next, let’s define some rules for what each layer can (and cannot) do.
+Next, let's define some rules for what each layer can (and cannot) do.

 Rules of play
 UI Layer